OpenWaterFoundation/owf-learn-virtualbox/mkdocs-project/docs/create-guest/linux-debian-jessie/create-guest-debian-jessie.md

 ## Install Additional Software ##

-It is useful to install additional software:
+It is useful to install additional software, as shown below.
+`vim` is a text editor that is ubiquitous on Linux and can be used for system administration tasks.
+`chromium` is a web browser that can be used to find information and download software.

 ```
 $ sudo apt-get install vim